Table of Contents

 How Facial Expressions Reveal Emotions

-Body Language and Emotional Intelligence
+Body Language and Emotional Depth

 Emotional intelligence goes hand in hand with body language.
 It’s not only about managing and expressing your own emotions but also about recognizing the unspoken signals in others.
 By being aware of your body gestures—such as maintaining an upright posture, keeping your movements calm, and using open hand gestures—you project confidence and sincerity.
 Likewise, being able to detect when someone is anxious, disengaged, or enthusiastic through their gestures builds deeper empathy.
 Emotional intelligence can be strengthened through body awareness techniques like practicing steady breathing, maintaining relaxed shoulders, and being conscious of micro-expressions during conversations.
 These practices not only help you communicate more effectively but also create a strong presence that makes others feel heard and valued.